-- There were 62 unexpected deaths reported during the guarter, this is consistent with the previous quarter (63). - There were a total of 75 serious incidents during the guarter, this is comparable with the previous guarter (72). - In guarter 3 one inpatient death has been recorded as COVID-19 related.
+- There were 62 unexpected deaths reported during the guarter, this is consistent with the previous quarter (63). - There were a total of 75 serious incidents during the guarter, this is comparable with the previous quarter (72). - In guarter 3 one inpatient death has been recorded as COVID-19 related.
 This patient became unwell in a CNTW inpatient unit and was transferred to a medical ward where they passed away. - As previously stated in section 08/21 a Never Event relating to an - 9 blanket restrictions were reported this quarter with 8 relating to inpatient services.
-One of these blanket restrictions related to challenges posed to staff attempting to manage a COVID as locked.
+One of these blanket restrictions relations challenges posed to staff attempting to manage a COVID positive service user accessing a communal area which subsequently had to be locked.
 Another related to a change in access to a communal recreational area.
 With this being locked to allow for improved IPC management in view of COVID-19 risk.
 Other incidents related to short term management of clinical risks.